 A special mode is available that allows the clock that is being input through the OMCK pin to be output through the RMCK pin.
 This feature is controlled by the SWCLK bit in control register 1.
 When the PLL loses lock, the frequency of the VCO drops to 300 kHz.
 The SWCLK function allows the clock from RMCK to be used as a clock in the system without any disruption when input is removed from the Receiver.
-This clock switching is done glitch free.
+This clock switching is performed glitch free.
 None of the internal circuitry that is clocked from the PLL is driven by the OMCK being output from RMCK.
+This function is available only in software mode.